natfoam/natfoam.github.io/index.md

 Natfoam is working on some stealth projects.
-Some artifacts of these projects will be released as open source projects on [GutHub](http://github.com/natfoam).
+Some libraries will be released as open source projects on [GutHub](http://github.com/natfoam).

 ## Contacts